Murder of Rosemarie Essa: Trial

 On January 14, 2009, Yazeed Essa was arraigned before Judge Deena Calabrese.
 He was charged with aggravated murder.
 The trial began on January 9, 2010.
 On March 8, 2010, Yazeed was convicted of aggravated murder and sentenced to life in prison without parole for 20 years.

 Media

 The murder was the subject of an episode of 48 Hours.
-It was also featured in the Dateline episode "Bitter Pill", and in Forensic Files II episode "The Car Accident".
+It was also featured in the Dateline episode "Bitter Pill", and in the Forensic Files II episode "The Car Accident".